mamarjan/gff3-pltools/README.md

     gff3-ffetch --filter not:attribute:ID:equals: path-to-file.gff3
 ```

-However, the two last options are not completely the same.
+However, the last two commands are not completely the same.
 In cases
 where an attribute has multiple values, the Parent attribute for
 example, the "attribute" predicate first runs the contained predicate
 on all attribute's values and returns true when an operation
 returns true for a parent value.
-That is, it has an implicit and
+That is, it has an implicit "and"
 operation built-in.

 There are a few more options available.
 In the examples above, the